dshanske/syndication-links/readme.txt

 == Changelog ==

+Version 0.6.0 - Add hooks and functions to allow additional urls to be added
 Version 0.5.0 - Clean up the plugin for initial release to WordPress repository.
 Version 0.5 - Moved to simplified data structure.
 Hidden migration function Version 0.4 - Rewriting using Grunt/SASS for more flexibility